score-p/scorep_libwrap_examples/fftw3/README.txt

   MISSING   fftwq_estimate_cost
   MISSING   fftwq_cost
   MISSING   fftwq_alignment_of
-[Score-P] Warning: Symbols that are present without linking against the target [Score-P]          library and its dependencies have been wrapped.
-It is uncertain [Score-P]          whether calls to them can be intercepted, or perhaps you did [Score-P]          not intend to wrap them.
-The filter file 'uncertain.filter' [Score-P]          containing these symbols has been created.
-Maybe you want to [Score-P]          add all or some of these symbols to fftw3.filter.
-[Score-P]          Then repeat 'make' and 'make check'.
 [Score-P] Error: Symbols that are not present in the target library have been [Score-P]        wrapped.
 The filter file 'missing.filter' containing these [Score-P]        symbols has been created.
 Reconsider your wrapper settings, or